 Holders of Common Stock are entitled to a cash dividend on each outstanding share equal to 125% of the cash divided payable on each outstanding share of Class B Common Stock when and if declared by our Board of Directors.
-In the case of dividends or other distributions payable on the Common Stock or the Class B Common Stock in shares of such stock, including distributions pursuant to stock splits or dividends, Common Stock shall be payable only to holders of Common Stock and Class B Common Stock shall be payable only to holders of Class B Common Stock split up, subdivided, combined or reclassified unless the shares of the other class are proportionately split up, subdivided, combined or reclassified.
-Our Board of Directors may vary the rate of cash dividend payable on shares of Common Stock or Class B Common Stock, but in no event may holders of Common Stock receive a cash dividend of less than 125% of the cash dividend paid on each share of Class B Common Stock.
+In the case of dividends or other distributions payable on the Common Stock or the Class B Common Stock in shares of such stock, including distributions pursuant to stock splits or dividends, Common Stock shall be payable only to holders of Common Stock and Class B Common Stock shall be payable only to holders of Class B Common Stock and Stock in cluster of the other class are proportionately split up, subdivided, combined or reclassified.
+Our Board of Directors may vary the rate of cash dividend payable on stock or Class B Common Stock, but in no event may holders of Common Stock crecive a cash dividend payable on stock receive a cash dividend of less than 125% of the cash dividend paid on each share of Class B Common Stock.